New Mechanisms of Action

 In a second, open-label Phase 2 trial in Europe, telotristat etiprate also showed evidence of clinical benefit across several endpoints in carcinoid syndrome patients.
 Benefits included reductions in bowel movement frequency, decreased urinary 5-HIAA (a biomarker of serotonin synthesis), and improvements in patient-reported relief of symptoms.

-Telotristat etiprate is currently being evaluated in a multi-national Phase 3 development program for carcinoid syndrome, and in a Phase 2 trial in patients with ulcerative colitis.
+Telotristat etiprate is currently being evaluated in a multi-national Phase 3 development program for carcinoid syndrome.

 About Fast Track Designation